AMSC-24-25/20-fft-20-fft/README.md

 1. Create a JSON file with the following parameters:
     - Number of elements in the vector (length of the signal);
     - The domain of the signal (time or space);
+    - The range of the signal:
+      - Lower bound: minimum value of the signal;
+      - Upper bound: maximum value of the signal;
     - Seed for the random number generator (optional, if you want to make the simulation reproducible).
 2. Set the environment variable to point to the JSON file.
    The name of the environment variable is `CONFIG_FILE_PATH_FFT`.